 - 1. Students shall not use school computers to gain access to material that is obscene, pornographic, harmful to minors, or otherwise inappropriate for educational uses. - 2.
 Students shall not engage in any illegal or inappropriate activities on school computers, including the downloading and copying of copyrighted material. - 3.
-Students shall not use electronic mail, chat rooms, instant messaging, or other forms of direct electronic communications on school computers. - 4.
-Students shall not use school computers to participate in on-line auctions, on-line gaming or mp3 sharing systems including, but not limited to Aimster or Freenet and the like. - 5.
+Students shall not use el-mail, chat rooms, instant messaging, or other forms of direct electronic communications on school computers for any unauthorized or unlawful purpose or in violation of any school policy or directive. - 4.
+Students shall not use school computers to participate in on-line auctions, on-line gaming or mp3/mp4 sharing systems. - 5.
 Students shall not disclose personal information, such as their names, school, addresses, or telephone numbers outside the school network. - 6.
 Students shall not use school computers for commercial advertising or political advocacy of any kind without the express written permission of the system administrator. - 7.
 Students shall not publish web pages that purport to represent the school district or the work of students at the school district without the express written permission of the system administrator. - 8.
 Students shall not erase, rename or make unusable anyone else's computer files, programs or disks. - 9.
 Students shall not share their passwords with fellow students, school volunteers or any other individuals, and shall not use, or try to discover, another user's password. - 10.
 Students shall not copy, change or transfer any software or documentation provided by the school district, teachers or another student without permission from the system administrator. - 11.
 Students shall not write, produce, generate, copy, propagate or attempt to introduce any computer code designed to self-replicate, damage, or otherwise hinder the performance of any computer's memory, file system, or software.
 Such software is often called, but is not limited to, a bug, virus, worm, or Trojan Horse. - 12.
 Students shall not configure or troubleshoot computers, networks, printers or other associated equipment, except as directed by a teacher or the system administrator. - 13.
 Students shall not take home technology equipment (hardware or software) without permission of the system administrator. - 14.
 Students shall not forge electronic mail messages or web pages.